 Students in the Early Childhood Education program are preparing to teach children from birth through third grade.
 This program requires 39-45 credits, including in-person field experiences in many of the courses, an internship at the birth through preschool level AND a K-3 student teaching experience.
-Students must show content proficiency by passing a state-approved content exam (AEPA/NES) or qualify for appropriate subject knowledge waiver through the Arizona Department of Education.
+Students must show content proficiency by passing a state-approved content exam (AEPA/NES).
 Students must be employed as the teacher of record in a kindergarten through third grade classroom.

-NOTE: Must be a contracted K-3rd teacher.
-Birthpreschool internship must be completed during the summer.
+\\NOTE: Birth-preschool internship must be completed during the summer.
 Can not be employed in a full-time preschool placement for the school year.

-EDO100-101TR Introduction to the Teacher-inResidence Programs 0
+EDO100-101TR Introduction to the Teacher-in-Residence Programs